 First and foremost, let’s start from the name.
 “Halloween” is a contraction of three words, “All Hallows Evening”.
 “Hallow” is English archaic for “saint” and it is also a verb with the meaning of “sanctify” – you can find this word in the “Our Father” prayer.
 (And in an amazing Iron Maiden song, by the way).
 Originally, Halloween was a seasonal Gaelic celebration known as Samhain, which marked ‘the end of the harvest season’ (summer) ‘and the beginning of the “darker half” of the year’ (Wikipedia).
 The original celebration had pagan, pre-Christian roots, but with the advent of Christianity in the Anglo-Saxon regions, the original pagan festival was then taken over by the more Christian-grounded “allhallowtide“.
 This syncretism was facilitated by the similarities between the two: in fact, both celebrations involved fearing the unquiet dead and offerings to ease their souls.
 This eventually evolved into the devotion of the departed.

 So, is Halloween “made in America”, or, “a commercial celebration”?
 Of course.
 Not!
 Other than its Gaelic origins, several forms of traditions have been tracked and attested over the years.
-Scottish poet Robert Burns wrote “Halloween” as a description of the atmosphere surrounding it, which was in turn inspired by poem written by John Mayne from Dumfries, in 1780.
+Scottish poet Robert Burns wrote “Halloween” as a description of the atmosphere surrounding it, which was in turn inspired by a poem written by John Mayne from Dumfries, in 1780.
 Guess what strikes the most out of the poem?

 A things prepared in order due